Current projects

 Project Lead: Karsten Lehmann

 Austria is characterised by a high degree of religious diversity.
 The tragic events in the wake of October, 7th 2023 have once again shown how complex and conflict-laden this situation can be and what diverse consequences it has for life.
-The two-day, interdisciplinary and international workshop presented here aims to respond to this situation and provide input for professional debates on the topic of religious diversity.
-During the workshop, the participants will work collegially on a contemporary diagnosis of religious diversity.
+The publication-project is based upon a two-day, interdisciplinary and international workshop that has been aiming to respond to this situation and provide input for professional debates on the topic of religious diversity.
+Selected papers will be published in a thematic issues of J-RaT.

 3. Implementation of ‘interreligious competence’